Creator EconomyDecember 2025 · 5 min read

 A membership with a refundable deposit isn't just a subscription.
 It's a contract.
 Members commit to 90 days of active participation.
 In exchange, they get their deposit back.
 The creator gets guaranteed revenue and guaranteed engagement.

-On ExeNova, a creator running a 20-person pod at $500 earns **$4,500 upfront** (45% of $500 × 20 members).
+On ExeNova, a creator running a 20-person pod at $500 earns $4,500 in creator fees (45% of $500 × 20 members) — released in three tranches: on launch, at day 30, and at day 90.
 Not over 12 months.
-On day one.
+Not ad revenue.
+Tied directly to showing up.

 The New Creator Revenue Stack